일부 내용은 영어로만 표기되어 있습니다.

 You can tell whether a giant lily plant is young or whether it will flower this year by how the leaves are growing.

 Turep is the Ainu word for the bulb of this plant, where all of the nutrients are stored.
-This was a valuable source of food for the Ainu, along with salmon and deer, and the starch extracted from it can be used to make non-perishable foods.
+Along with salmon and deer, this was a valuable source of food for the Ainu, and the starch extracted from it can be used to make non-perishable foods.
 Turep is also used as medicine.

 The picking season and processing methods vary depending on the region.
 In Shiraoi, bulbs are collected in June or July and made into starch.
 The fiber is fermented, then dried and stored.